Thermal Camera SDK 11.3.0

 Supported by Parameters Unique

-analog and digital outputs output_mode no
+analog and digital outputs output mode no

 In this mode the output of the configured channel can be controlled by the clients of the SDK.
 To this end, they can use the following methods of the ProcessInterface: